fractaledmind/acidic_job/docs/_posts/2022-08-16-custom-idempotency-keys.markdown

 end
 {% endhighlight %}

-Conversely, a job class can use the `acidic_by_job_args` method to configure that job class to use the arguments passed to the job as the foundation for the job run's idempotency key:
+Conversely, a job class can use the `acidic_by_job_arguments` method to configure that job class to use the arguments passed to the job as the foundation for the job run's idempotency key:

 {% highlight ruby %}
 class ExampleJob < AcidicJob::Base
-  acidic_by_job_args
+  acidic_by_job_arguments

   def perform(arg_1, arg_2)
     # the idempotency key will be based on whatever the values of `arg_1` and `arg_2` are